abelardopardo/ontask_b/docs_src/Tutorial/Tasks/data_upload.rst

 - Open an existing workflow without data, click in the button with name *Manage table data* and then in the *Data Upload/Merge* link.

-The following page allows you to upload data from three sources:
+The following page allows you to upload data from several sources:

 - a CSV (comma separated values) file,